Binary Search Algorithm Code Template

 does not exist in nums

-, what does the calculated index mean?
-If I want it to return -1, how should I do it?
+, what does the calculated index represent?
+How can I make it return -1?

-This is a great and important question.
-Understanding this will prevent confusion in practical applications of binary search.
+This is an important and excellent question.
+Understanding this aspect will prevent you from getting confused in real-world applications of binary search.

-does not exist, the binary search for the left boundary returns the smallest index greater than target
+does not exist, the index returned by the binary search for the left boundary is the smallest index greater than target

 .